-- 4. Auto Refresh and Mode Register Set commands may only be issued when all banks are idle. - 5.
-A Burst Terminate command cannot be issued to another bank; it applies to the bank represented by the current state only. - 6.
-All states and sequences not shown are illegal or reserved. - Reads or Writes listed in the Command/Action column include Reads or Writes with Auto Precharge enabled and Reads or Writes with Auto Precharge disabled. - 8.
+4. Auto Refresh and Mode Register Set commands may only be issued when all banks are idle.

+5. A Burst Terminate command cannot be issued to another bank; it applies to the bank represented by the current state only.

+- 7. Reads or Writes listed in the Command/Action column include Reads or Writes with Auto Precharge enabled and Reads or Writes with Auto Precharge disabled. - 8.
 Requires appropriate DM masking. - 9.
 A Write command may be applied after the completion of data output. - 10.
 The Read with Auto Precharge enabled or Write with Auto Precharge enabled states can each be broken into two parts: the access period and the precharge period.
 For Read with Auto Precharge, the precharge period is defined as if the same burst was executed with Auto Precharge disabled and then followed with the earliest possible Precharge command that still accesses all of the data in the burst.
-For Write with Auto Precharge, the precharge period begins when two ends, with two measured as if Auto Precharge was disabled.
-The access period starts with registration of the command and ends where the precharge period (or top) begins.
-During the precharge period of the Read with Auto Precharge Enabled or Write with Auto Precharge Enabled states, Active, Precharge, Read, and Write commands to the other bank may be applied; during the access period, only Active and Precharge commands to the other bank may be applied.
+For Write with Auto Precharge, the precharge period begins when twe ends, with twe measured as if Auto Precharge was disabled.
+The access period starts with registration of the command and ends where the precharge period (or two) begins.
+During the precharge period of the Read with Auto Precharge Enabled or Write with Auto Precharge, Read, and Write commands to the other bank may be applied; during the access period, only Active and Precharge commands to the other bank may be applied.
 In either case, all other related limitations apply (e.g. contention between Read data and Write data must be avoided).